stelzinga/MF/MGT_99.Legend.md

 *********************************************
 # PROFILE
-Here the notion of a Profile is explained and how it is used in Management.
+This section explains the concept of a Profile including how it is used in Management.
 The first section gives an overview of what a Profile is, which can be used in other documents.
-The Level 2 sections thereafter provide further details for each of the aspects of the Profile.
+The sections thereafter provide further details for each of the aspects of the Profile.
 ________________________________________
 ## Profile Overview
 The Profile a.k.a.
 Management Profile, is an essential part of the Management Framework, incorporating fundamental concepts of management theory.
 It explains the structure a Manager is accountable for in a holistic manner, whilst leaving room to adapt to specific circumstances.